Job search skills & resources

 4. With some preparation, conduct informational interviews to find out more about open positions.
 Remember to ask employers about positions specifically for active students.

-5. Don't forget to be inspired by exploring wild opportunities such as Youth Canada, Government of Canada's Youth Internships, and Jobs & Work Abroad Programs.
+5. Be inspired by exploring wild opportunities such as Youth Canada, Career Launcher, Government of Canada's Youth Internships, and Jobs & Work Abroad Programs.

 6. Volunteering in your field of study can often lead to a successful employment opportunity.

-In addition to OCC, there are four types of online job boards to consider: common, government, specialized and company sites.
+In addition to the Northern WIL Hub, there are four types of online job boards to consider: common, government, specialized and company sites.
 Here are some examples to start with:

 Applications